Pilgrim Baptist Church

 • Financial support through biblical giving

-This means respecting those who teach and shepherd the congregation, being teachable when corrected from Scripture, and cooperating with the church's efforts to pursue holiness and unity.
-Biblical leadership is servant-hearted, and members are never asked to violate their conscience or Scripture.
+• Submission to pastoral leadership and biblical church discipline — respecting those who teach and shepherd the congregation, being teachable when corrected from Scripture, and cooperating with the church’s pursuit of holiness and unity

 • Pursuit of personal holiness and spiritual growth